Chapter 9 Fate of precipitation

 Example 9.1 Fit a Horton infiltration model to measured infiltration data, then use the derived parameters to plot the infiltration rate over time.

-First, read in the data sample.
+First, for this example, read in the data sample included with the hydromisc package.

 # path to sample spreadsheet